jeanwsr/mokit-doc-mdbook/src/chap5-9.md

 -------------------------------------------------------------
 ```

 The number of unpaired electrons are calculated based on all NOs, so they will be slightly larger than 2 (the definition sum_n (n(2-n))^2 is recommended).
-Anyway, we know that there exists 2 unpaired eletrons for the S1 state of this molecule.
+Anyway, we know that there exists 2 unpaired electrons for the S1 state of this molecule.

 If you think DMRG-CASSCF calculation is too expensive, you can perform only the GVB calculation, and use GVB NOs in the `*_s.fch` file to demonstrate unpaired electrons or diradical characters.